S.C. Supreme Court Elections – Quick and Quiet

 Who controls the judiciary?

 And it’s not just the legislative branch that controls the judiciary.
-More particularly, it’s three lawmakers: the speaker of the House, the chairman of the Senate judiciary committee, and the president pro tempore of the Senate.
+In particular, it’s three lawmakers: the speaker of the House, the chairman of the Senate judiciary committee, and the president pro tempore of the Senate.
 These three appoint all ten members of the Judicial Merit Selection Commission, the body that nominates judges for ultimate legislative approval.
 By law, six of the ten must be lawmakers: the House speaker appoints five, the president pro tempore appoints two, and the Senate judiciary chairman appoints three.

 So – three lawmakers appoint the ten-member Judicial Merit Selection Commission that nominates judges, and six of those ten have to be lawmakers.